MontheranNabulsi/movieCorn/README.md

 ---

-**MoviesCorn** - Discover cinema's greatest stories with style and sophistication.
+**MovieCorn** - Discover cinema's greatest stories with style and sophistication.